Arko2016/Learning-Streamlit/README.md

 4. no in-depth html, css & javascript coding required
 5. easy to deploy
 6. can also be done on the cloud using colab, so no local installation needed

+**Note**
+We will deploy all the codes in google colab to avoid local installation